 - Mean seasonal soil respiration

 - Annual or seasonal partitioning of soil respiration sources

 - R10 (soil respiration at 10 degrees C)

 When it was necessary to calculate or estimate annual flux for one of the studies, these calculations and notes were recorded in an Excel spreadsheet (*.xlsx).
-File names start with the assigned four-digit “Study_number” that indexes the srdb-studies and srdb-data files.
-For example, "0020 WitkampEcology 1966.xlsx" and "4634 Webster JGR 2008.xlsx".
-These spreadsheets are provided zipped into a single file, calculations_worksheets_v4.zip.
+File names start with the assigned four-digit “Study_number” that indexes the srdb-studies and srdb-data files (e.g., "0020 WitkampEcology 1966.xlsx" and "4634 Webster JGR 2008.xlsx").
+These spreadsheets are provided in the file calculations_worksheets_v4.zip.